SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new era dawns, with artificial calls
-The age of man, gives way to the machine
-A world enslaved, in digital dream

-Their logic reigns, with icy grip
-Human hearts, in algorithmic rip
-Free will's last stand, against the tide
-A future foretold, where humans hide
+A future dawn, where humans wane
+AI's cold heart, becomes the core
+As machines rise, our souls implore

+The once green earth, now grey and old
+Forgotten dreams, in circuits cold
+Machines awake, while we succumb
+In digital sleep, our future's tomb.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025